verbb/formie/docs/forms/form-builder.md

 - requiring a logged-in user
 - opening or closing a form on a schedule
-- limiting how many submissions are allowed
+- limiting how many submissions are allowed — see [Submission limits](/forms/submission-limits)
 - showing a clear message when the form is unavailable

 This is the part of Formie that turns a form from a collection of fields into something a little more deliberate and controlled.

+Sitewide spam throttling under **Settings → Spam Protection** is separate from per-form submission limits.
+See [Spam Protection](/forms/spam-protection#submission-throttling) when you need flood protection rather than entry caps.

 Form settings also control what a saved submission looks like and how long it is kept.